scanner-research/esper-tv/guides/google.md

 All databases/servers are created in some region.
 You should pick the region that's closest to you (but the more important thing is to be consistent--all resources should be in the same region/zone).
 You can find a list of regions and zone here: [https://cloud.google.com/compute/docs/regions-zones/](https://cloud.google.com/compute/docs/regions-zones/)

+Note that if you intend to use GPUs for video processing, only a select subset of zones contain machines with GPUs.
+See the list here: [https://cloud.google.com/compute/docs/gpus/](https://cloud.google.com/compute/docs/gpus/)

 Pick a region/zone and run:
 ```
 gcloud compute project-info add-metadata --metadata google-compute-default-region=<your region, e.g. us-west1>,google-compute-default-zone=<your zone, e.g. us-west1-b>